- Academic Affairs

 - Complete a brief note taker training module and email the certificate to ESDS.

-- Take detailed and well organized notes each week in the courses which you have been assigned to by ESDS.
+- Take detailed and well-organized notes each week in the courses that you have been assigned to by ESDS.

 - Take notes during all class sessions, including guest speakers, and exam reviews.

 - Email the notes to the ESDS office and to the student (if they choose to work directly with you) within 48 hours after class.